ASEIITO/xiepu/README.md

 Reference
 -Davis, S. J., Liu, D., & Sheng, X. S. (2019) Economic policy uncertainty in China since 1949: The view from mainland newspapers, Mimeo.
--Huang, Y., & Luk, P. (2020) Measuring economic policy uncertainty in China.
-China Economic Review, 59, 101367.
+-Huang, Y., & Luk, P. (2020) Measuring economic policy uncertainty in China. __China Economic Review__, 59, 101367.

 While XiEPU contains similar aspects of EPU, it has qualitatively distict feature compare to conventional EPUs.
 In our paper, we interpret XiEPU as follow: